ossf/tac/process/dd-review-template.md

 ## Technical
 * An architectural, design and feature overview should be available. (add link)
-* What are the primary target cloud-native use cases?
+* What are the primary target security use cases?
 Which of those:
   * Can be accomplished now.
   * Can be accomplished with reasonable additional effort (and are ideally already on the project roadmap).
   * Are in-scope but beyond the current roadmap.